lifeodyssey/demo/README.md

   - Authentication and Authorization: setup of basic auth use spring security with different permissions for different api
   - Single Responsibility: it achieved this principle by separate different microservices and BFF layer.
 - Network Isolation: the BFF layer is open to public, while book service and MongoDB are running in private network.
 The only interface for book service is BFF.
-- Hook, Lint and Test Coverage plugin: the githook is setup under /.githooks.
-One enabled, the code could not be pushed to remote repository when it could not pass test coverage check and lint check
+- Hook, Lint , Test Coverage and Swagger plugin: the githook is set up under /.githooks.
+One enabled, the code could not be pushed to remote repository when it could not pass test coverage check, test and lint check.
+The swagger ui is available at http://localhost:8000/swagger-ui/index.html, which could help frontend and upstream services to debug
 - Test: Unit test, Application test and Integration test are implemented based on Junit, Mockk and WireMock
 - Database migration: it use mongock to do the Database migration when changing the schema of data, like flyway for PostgreSQL.